MatthewHowe/WIBAM/README.md

 Our method achieves vehicle 7DoF pose prediction accuracy on our dataset comparable to the top performing monocular 3D object detectors on autonomous vehicle datasets.
 We present our training methodology, multi-view reprojection loss, and dataset.

 ## Required hardware
 Inference can be achieved with a single GPU (~8GB VRAM).
-Training was done on either two Nvidia 3080s or 4 Nvidia V100s.
-(80GB VRAM required).
+Training was done on either two Nvidia 3080s or 2 Nvidia V100s. (min ~40GB VRAM required).

 ## Installation and setup